Logseq is an [[AGPLv3]] licensed knowledge management and note taking app written in [[Clojure#Clojurescript]].

 - Middle click does not seem to open links in a new tab

-- No syntax highlighting of the current block in Org Mode (weirdly code blocks themselves are highlighted live, so clearly the feature is available)
+- No syntax highlighting/styling of the current block in Org Mode (weirdly code blocks themselves are highlighted live, so clearly they have the ability to parse and style text being edited)

-- Doesn't fully support Firefox because it relies on a Chromium-specific version of the open [[File System Standard]] for web browsers
+- Web version doesn't fully support Firefox because it relies on a Chromium-specific version of the open [[File System Standard]] for web browsers

 - Weirdly ugly layouts